Robert Grossman (artist): Painter

-Throughout his career, Grossman has employed an airbrush (he favors compressed air over piston) in order to render the sculptural forms which are his paintings' most readily identified characteristic.
+Throughout his career, Grossman employed an airbrush (he favored compressed air over piston) in order to render the sculptural forms which are his paintings' most readily identified characteristic.
 Since with an airbrush a skilled user may lay in areas of shadow and light with either crisp or soft edges, the shapes possess a high degree of visual verisimilitude.
 Grossman is sometimes credited with spearheading a resurgence of the tool in illustration; for decades it had been used primarily for photo retouching.
 Pete Hamill writing in the international journal of visual communication Graphis and Steven Heller in Innovators of American Illustration note that Grossman's approach to the airbrush has been widely imitated.
 His "mordant wit" is never duplicated, adds Heller.

-On the evolution of technique in his illustration, Grossman has said, "I was impressed by the way David Levine and the Push Pin artists were using line to develop a bulgy three-dimensional feeling in their work.
+On the evolution of technique in his illustration, Grossman said, "I was impressed by the way David Levine and the Push Pin artists were using line to develop a bulgy three-dimensional feeling in their work.
 I found an old airbrush in my dad's shop and discovered a jiffy way to outbulge them all.
 For a while I diligently pursued outline-less-ness as the secret to a real stereoscopic three-dimensional look.
 I felt my line work belonged to a different world that had nothing to do with the airbrush and went its separate way.
 Lately I find a strong line reasserting itself in my pictures."